pytchlang/pytch-tutorials/blue-invader/tutorial.md

 We'll use this to change when the aliens start gliding.
-First, we'll say that the `drift_down_screen()` code in the `Alien` sprite should happen when an alien or clone hears a `"play-game"` message.
+First, we'll say that the `drift_down_screen()` code in the `Alien` sprite should happen when an alien or clone hears a `"play-game"` message (and not when the green flag is clicked).
 This is like when, in Scratch, you get rid of a script's hat block and attach a different one.

 {{< commit descend-on-play-game-broadcast >}}